-Component 2: Local (community/informal settlements) resilience strengthening
+Component 2: Local (community) resilience strengthening

-In line with AF outcomes 3 and Fiji priorities 28, this component will focus on strengthening awareness and ownership of adaptation and climate risk reduction processes and capacity by:
+In line with AF outcomes 3 and Fiji priorities 34, this component will focus on strengthening awareness and ownership of adaptation and climate risk reduction processes and capacity by:

 - 2.1.1.
 Developing an assessment and planning tool for community vulnerability assessment and action planning. - 2.1.2.
-Community-based climate vulnerability and informal settlements assessments, including hazard maps, conducted, in informal settlements in Lami, Sigatoka and Lautoka. - 2.1.3.
+Conducting community-based climate vulnerability and informal settlements assessments in at least 6 informal settlements in Lami, Sigatoka and Lautoka. - 2.1.3.
 Developing community-level resilience, recovery and upgrading plans in identified informal settlements. - 2.1.4.
 Involving targeted population groups in adaptation and risk reduction awareness activities focused on (at least): - Early warning systems - Housing assessments and resilience training - Environmental and eco-system management